jaantollander/masters-thesis/content/25_puhti.md

 : Slurm partitions on Puhti \label{tab:slurm-partitions}

-Puhti uses Slurm version 21.08.7 and partitions with different resource limits as seen on table \ref{tab:slurm-partitions}.
+Puhti uses Slurm version 21.08.7 as a worload manager.
+It has partitions with different resource limits as seen on table \ref{tab:slurm-partitions}.
 When we submit a job to Slurm, we must specify in which partition it will run, the project which used for billing, and the resource we wish to reserve.
-Slurm schedules the job to run when sufficient resource are available.
+Slurm schedules the job to run when sufficient resource are available using a fair share algorithm.
 It sets different job specific environment variables for each job such that programs can access and use the job information within the process.
-Later, we will use the `SLURM_JOB_ID` as identifier to collect job specific file operations.
+We can use the `SLURM_JOB_ID` as identifier to collect job specific file operations.
 Slurm also performs accounting of other details about the submitted jobs.

 We can submit a job to the Slurm scheduler as a shell script via the `sbatch` command.